torutk/CalendarGadget/README.md

 - execute a short-cut icon or a native executable file

+### gadget common functions support

+- move window by mouse dragging
+- resize window by Ctrl key + mouse wheeling
+- close window by context menu (pop up by right mouse button)
+- save window position and size when closing, load these status on start.
+(command-line option is priority than this save and load status)

 ### command-line options

 The command-line options are available as follows.